Anneardysa/ArdysaModsTools/README.md

 - The tool is designed for Dota 2 mods and may not work with other games.
 - Always ensure you have a backup of your Dota 2 folder before installing mods.

-## 🤝 Contributing

-Contributions are welcome!
-If you’d like to contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.